SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 ## AutoBone / Automatic body proportions calibration isn't working

 If AutoBone isn't working properly for you, you can find a list of common issues and debugging information in the ["Common Issues / Debugging" section of the body proportions configuration page](/server/body-config.md#common-issues--debugging).

-## SlimeVR is stuck at "Connecting to the server"

-- Update your SlimeVR Server with the [installer](https://slimevr.dev/download)

-## The SlimeVR window is stuck as a tiny window

-- Update your SlimeVR Server with the [installer](https://slimevr.dev/download)

-## WebView2 is missing / SlimeVR GUI crashes immediately / "panicked at ...
-WebView2Error"

-It's possible that you don't have the required WebView2 component installed, you can download the WebView2 installer from <https://developer.microsoft.com/en-us/microsoft-edge/webview2/consumer/>.
-To ensure that WebView2 installs properly, run the WebView2 installer as an administrator (right click, then click "Run as administrator") and make sure the installer is running from the C: drive on your computer.
-If it's still not working, try putting the installer in the root of the C: drive (ex. `C:\MicrosoftEdgeWebview2Setup.exe`) and running it from there.

 ## No serial device appears / "Looking for trackers" / "Connection to serial lost, Reconnecting..."